hackbots-3414/2018-Power-Up/README.md

 -Vision: it would make getting multiple cubes onto the switch/scale possible, as well as attaining the far side switch/scale (all in auton)

--Auton capabilities used in AutonGoForward need to be moved to their respective classes
+-DONE: Auton capabilities used in AutonGoForward need to be moved to their respective classes

 -Add detection/reporting/logging features to identify and detail hardware malfunctions for mechanical to fix (for example, the elevator frame deformed and jammed the lift)